top of page

 ABDOMINAL ULTRASOUND

-Do not eat 6 hours prior to the exam time.
-Clear fluids intake are allowed.
-Please take your home medications as prescribed by your physician.
+Do not eat for 6 hours before the exam.
+Clear fluids are allowed.
+Continue taking prescribed medications as directed by your physician.

 ABDOMINAL AND PELVIC COMBINED

 Do not eat 6 hours prior to the exam time.
-Drink up to 1 liter (32oz) of water 1 hour prior to your appointment time.
-Do not empty your bladder until the exam is completed.
-If necessary, you may partially empty bladder.
-Note: If you are beyond 28 weeks pregnant, you do not have to fill your bladder.
+Drink up to 1 liter (32 oz) of water 1 hour prior to your appointment and do not empty your bladder until the exam is completed.
+If necessary, you may partially empty your bladder.
+Note: If you are beyond 28 weeks pregnant, you do not need to fill your bladder.

 PELVIC AND OBSTETRICS

-Drink up to 1 liter (32oz) of water 1 hour prior to your appointment time.
-Do not empty your bladder until the exam is completed.
-If necessary, you may partially empty bladder.
-Note: If you are beyond 28 weeks pregnant, you do not have to fill your bladder.
+Drink up to 1 liter (32 oz) of water 1 hour before your appointment and do not empty your bladder until the exam is completed.
+If necessary, you may partially empty your bladder.
+Note: If you are beyond 28 weeks pregnant, you do not need to fill your bladder.

-For all general ultrasound exams other than specified above, there is no special exam preparation required.
+For all other general ultrasound exams not specified above, no special preparation is required.

 bottom of page